 You can deduct certain other expenses as miscellaneous itemized deductions subject to the 2%-of-adjusted-gross-income limit.
-These are expenses you pay:
+On Schedule A (Form 1040), line 23, or Schedule A (Form 1040NR), line 11, you can deduct expenses that you pay:

 - 1. To produce or collect income that must be included in your gross income, - 2.
-To manage, conserve, or maintain property held for producing such income, or - 3.
-To determine, contest, pay, or claim a refund of any tax.
+To manage, conserve, or maintain property held for producing such income, or - To determine, contest, pay, or claim a refund of any tax.